 Dawn oversees the work of the Sustainability Action Hub, and also ensures that SUBU is continually improving their sustainability via Green Impact.

-Gillian Lewis – Community Partnerships Manager (Students’ Union at Bournemouth University)
+Gillian Lewis – Community Projects Lead (Students’ Union at Bournemouth University)

 Gillian leads the community team and works to keep strong relationships between students and the local community.